-Like many graphic artists, the five poster designers sought to be taken seriously as artists and on July 17, 1967 they got their wish, when a exhibition of the "Big Five" poster artists opened at the Charles Moore Gallery on Sutter Street in San Francisco.
+Like many graphic artists, the five poster designers sought to be taken seriously as artists and on July 17, 1967 they got their wish, when an exhibition of the "Big Five" poster artists opened at the Charles Moore Gallery on Sutter Street in San Francisco.
 The exhibition was titled the "Joint Show" and each of the artists designed their own poster for the event.
-This collage by Alton Kelley features Pigpen set in an industrial or steampunk background and has a simulated rust frame to match.
+This collage by Alton Kelley features Pigpen set in an industrial or steampunk background.
 Country Joe and the Fish played at the event but are not listed on the poster.